getguesstimate/guesstimate-server/API.markdown

 **expression**: This is what a user enters as the value for the metric.
 If it is an exact number, you can specify that directly; if it is an array, use commas ("3,4,5,6,7,8").

 **simulation**: This is a bunch of derived data from the expression, typically simulated in the javascript client.
-If you are to POST or PATCH data, make sure to get this right, as it is not done for you.
+If you are to POST or PATCH data, make sure to get at least the 'values' and 'length' right, as it is not done for you.